pakoito/react-jus/README.md

 * Typescript if possible

+* Jest unit tests are also a plus

 ## Methodology
 * Send PRs with a feature branch
 * Incremental PRs go against a branch